sysgears/grain/docs/latest.markdown

   - `lastUpdated` - resource file last update time in milliseconds
   - `text` - text contents of resource file
   - `bytes` - byte contents of resource file
+  - `script` - indicates whether the embedded Groovy code processing is enabled for the file (false if the file location matches an expression from the `non_script_files` configuration list, true otherwise)

 `page` variable is just a Groovy map.
 You can add keys to this map in the page code or make other changes, but these changes are only visible to the page itself,